 The WGAW feels strongly that writers from diverse backgrounds should have a chance to succeed in film and television.
 The Inclusion and Equity Department works to encourage positive change in hiring practices and to increase awareness of the unique obstacles often faced by diverse writers.

-The Inclusion and Equity Department also works with eight WGAW member committees to develop events which range from panel discussions on various aspects of the craft of writing to networking opportunities.
+The Inclusion and Equity Department also works with WGAW member committees to develop events which range from panel discussions on various aspects of the craft of writing to networking opportunities.
 Go to the Guild Calendar for a list of upcoming events and contact the Inclusion and Equity Department to find out how to become involved.

 See the Inclusion and Equity Department’s Resource List for further industry talent development opportunities.